dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 {% endhighlight %}

 At this point, we have a nice structure for a game, and an animating background to boot.
-You can read the full annotated source for the game  thus far [here](here), and here it is in action:
+If you'd like, you can read the full, [annotated source for the game](/posts/game/week1/docs/week1.html), and here it is in action: